StefanoConsonni/jobby/README.md

 # Jobby App

 This repository contains a job board App built with React Native.
+The App has search and pagination functionalities.

 ### Setup